 Interested communicators should: Read what is on the GCCC website about certification including the graduate profile section.
 Read the Candidate Handbook to ensure that they are able to meet the requirements for application.
 Check the GCCC website for upcoming exam dates.
 If they do not see a site accessible to them, they may wish to contact GCCC first for more information.
 Keep in mind new sites/dates are set regularly.
 Be prepared to describe their education, training and experience and provide the required supporting documentation.
 Apply to the certification program here.
 Having completed the application, upload it and pay the application fee.

-In the event of an exam fail (assuming a 50% pass mark), is there any pathway for a review/resit?
+In the event of an exam fail, is there any pathway for a review/resit?
 Do they pay again?